How to Split Rent When You Live With a Couple

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Today, it’s not uncommon for renters to live with multiple roommates.
-After all, how else could anyone afford to live in a city like Los Angeles, where renting costs about $2,200 a month?
+After all, how else could anyone afford to live in cities like Los Angeles or New York City with exorbitant rents?
 Sometimes, however, one of those people wants to bring in their significant other.
-When there’s a couple around, a lot can change – especially when it comes to renting.
+When there’s a couple around, a lot can change – especially when renting.
+Here’s a list of ideas to help you determine how to split rent with a couple.

 1. Divide Payments Down the Middle